visit-dav/visit/src/doc/dev_manual/LiveIncidentResponse.rst

 `video <https://youtu.be/XoXeHdN2Ayc>`_ that introduces these concepts.

-This document explains our procedures for how VisIt_ software developers handle active customer support calls.
+This document explains our procedures for how VisIt_ software developers handle active incidence response calls.
 Some of the goals of this proccess are...

   * To try to *load balance* the work of incident response in an equitable way across the development team.
   * To achieve a 1-hour response time.
   * To reduce incident response interruptions for the team as a whole.
+  * Identify and document escalation paths for major incidents.

 For the VisIt_ project, normal business hours are 8am-12pm and 1-5pm, Monday through Friday excluding LLNL holidays.
-The work of *live* customer support is allocated in one-week intervals.
-During a week, one developer is assigned as the *primary* customer support contact and a second developer is assigned as a *backup*.
-Live customer support issues will be logged and tracked in a separate GitHub respository within the
+The work of *live* incidence response is allocated in one-week intervals.
+During a week, one developer is assigned as the *primary* incidence response contact and a second developer is assigned as a *backup*.
+Live incidence response issues will be logged and tracked in a separate GitHub respository within the
 `visit-dav GitHub organization. <https://github.com/visit-dav>`_

 The Primary's Role
 ------------------